 MBBS, FACRRM, FSCI (Fellow of Skin Cancer Institute), MMed (Skin Cancer), Professional diploma in Skin Cancer Surgery,EM Cert.
 (ACEM)

 Farrukh is a Proceduralist and dedicated skin cancer doctor.
 He has completed his advanced surgical training at the Austin Hospital and Certificate in Emergency Medicine from Ballarat.
-His major expertise is skin cancers management and cosmetic skin excisions involving the face, nose, ears, lip and hands.
+He is an Accredited Skin Cancer Doctor with experience and expertise on skin cancer management and cosmetic skin excisions involving the face, nose, ears, lip and hands.
 Farrukh is a Member of the Skin Cancer College of Australasia (SCCA).
 He also has a special interest in emergency medicine.